jsynowiec/kohana-module-auto-i18n/README.md

 Remember to move all I18n calls in your bootstrap **under** modules registration.

-This module isn't ment to be used in production enviroment.
+This module isn't meant to be used in production enviroment.
 Use it in development stage to prepare all needed translations and then turn it off by commenting it in _Kohana::modules_ or by setting _auto-i18n.active_ to false.

 # Credits #